 As there is a fishing village adjacent to the Marari beach, you will be able to observe the simple life of the fishing folk.
 Their lifestyle which depends on the changing tides of the sea is curious.
 You get to see how they sail to the deep waters in their small traditional boats.

 One cannot help but appreciate the bravery of these simple folk who venture into the depths of the ocean.
-Their safe return each time is the testimony of how mother nature protects those who live in perfect harmony to her laws.
+Their safe return each time is the testimony of how mother nature protects those who live in perfect harmony with her laws.
 It is hard not to envy the carefree life of these village people for those who are suffocated by the hectic life in the huge cities.

 A diverse ecosystem